-Owning and managing property in Tulsa, Oklahoma, can be a great way to invest your resources and grow your long-term wealth; property generally provides a stabilizing influence on your portfolio.
+Owning and managing property in the Metroplex can be a great way to invest your resources and grow your long-term wealth; property generally provides a stabilizing influence on your portfolio.
 However, smart investors are always looking for ways to minimize their risk even further in a way that will maximize financial gain.

 One way savvy business owners and investors achieve this is to diversify their investments.
 As an investor, you might be thinking, "Well, my investment portfolio is already diversified because I have holdings!"
 This is only partly true: unless you're an investor in long-distance properties (which is tough to do without some kind of long-distance managing partner), your holdings are still subject to the market pressures in your backyard.